Sainsbury's: 'Making Sainsbury's Great Again' (2004–2006)

 At the end of March 2004, Davis was promoted to chairman and was replaced as CEO by Justin King.
 King joined Sainsbury's from Marks & Spencer where he was a director with responsibility for its food division and Kings Super Markets, Inc. subsidiary in the United States.
 Schooled in Solihull near Birmingham, and a graduate of the University of Bath, where he took a business administration degree, King was also previously a managing director at Asda with responsibility for hypermarkets.

 In June 2004, Davis was forced to quit in the face of an impending shareholder revolt, over his salary and bonuses.
-Investors were angered by a bonus share award of over £2 million, despite poor company performance.
+Investors were angered by a bonus share award of more than £2 million, despite poor company performance.
 On 19 July 2004, Davis' replacement Philip Hampton was appointed as chairman.

 King ordered a direct mail campaign to one million Sainsbury's customers as part of his six-month business review, asking them what they wanted from the company and where the company could improve.
 This reaffirmed the commentary of retail analysts: the group was not ensuring that shelves were fully stocked, due to the failure of the IT systems introduced by Peter Davis.

 On 19 October 2004, King unveiled the results of the business review and his plans to revive the company's fortunes, in a three-year recovery plan entitled 'Making Sainsbury's Great Again'.

 This was generally well received by both the stock market and the media.
-Immediate plans included laying off over 750 headquarters staff, and the recruitment of around 3,000 shop floor staff, to improve the quality of service and address the firm's main problem: stock availability.
+Immediate plans included laying off more than 750 headquarters staff, and the recruitment of around 3,000 shop floor staff, to improve the quality of service and address the firm's main problem: stock availability.
 The aim would be to increase sales revenue by £2.5 billion by the financial year ending March 2008.
 Another significant announcement was the halving of the dividend to increase funds available for price cuts and quality.

 King hired Lawrence Christensen as supply chain director in 2004.
 Previously he was an expert in logistics at Safeway, but left following its takeover by Morrisons.
 Immediate supply chain improvements included the reactivation of two distribution centres.
 At the time of the business review on 19 October 2004, referring to the availability problems, Justin King said "Lawrence hadn't seen anything that he hadn't seen before.
 He just hadn't seen them all in the same place at the same time".

 In 2006, Christensen commented on the four automated depots introduced by Davis, saying "not a single day went by without one, if not all of them, breaking down...
 The systems were flawed.
 They have to stop for four hours every day for maintenance.
 But because they were constantly breaking down you would be playing catch up.
 It was a vicious circle."
 Christensen said a fundamental mistake was to build four such depots at once, rather than building one which could be thoroughly tested before progressing with the others.